bablokb/circuitpython-esp32at/doc/dev_guide.md

 Troubleshooting
 ---------------

+Make sure your co-processor is working correctly.
+Some of the cheap Chinese dev-boards have bad antennas and the WLAN connection isn't stable.
+This will result in various errors that the library cannot deal with so it will throw a `RuntimeError`.
+Also, always check your cabling.
+Check that RX/TX are connected correctly and that there is no physical connection problem.

-First thing to try is to power cycle the host MCU and the co-processor.
+First thing to try in case of problems is to power cycle the host MCU and the co-processor.
+This can be necessary when switching between station mode and AP mode or between client and server setups.

 Secondly, try to run with default settings.
 Especially the reset configuration should be at it's defaults.
 Also, the baudrate should not